Skip to main content

 The roots of the Enlightenment included a reaction to the religious conflict ensuing from the Reformation and the Counter-Reformation, as well as new discoveries in science.
 These coalesced into a period of thought which emphasised the capacity of human reason to attain knowledge, and no longer needing to rely on the authority of tradition or claims to supernatural revelation.
 The mood of the Enlightenment can be summed up in the motto, "Sapere aude!"
 (Dare to know!)

-A thinker who anticipated the Enlightenment was Rene Descartes, a Frenchman residing in the Netherlands, who famously doubted everything apart from his own existence, affirming "I think therefore I am."
+One precursor of the Enlightenment was Rene Descartes, a Frenchman residing in the Netherlands, who famously doubted everything apart from his own existence, affirming "I think therefore I am."
+He published "A discourse on method" in 1637.
+Another figure at the start of the movement was the German polymath Gottfried Leibniz (1646-1714).

-Early figures in the Enlightenment included Englishman John Locke, whose thought emphasised the role of the senses and empirical experiment to obtain knowledge.
-Later, the Enlightenment spread to France where a leading advocate was sceptic Voltaire, who held Deist beliefs (God exists but does not intervene in the world he created).
-The French philosophes championed knowledge, and also in many cases were very hostile towards organised religion.
-From France, the Enlightenment spread to Germany where Leibnitz was a leading exponent.
+Many people consider the Enlightenment proper to have begun with Englishman John Locke, whose thought emphasised the role of the senses and empirical experiment to obtain knowledge.
+Later, the Enlightenment was prominent in France where leading advocates included polymaths such as Diderot and Alembert, and sceptic Voltaire who held Deist beliefs (God exists but does not intervene in the world he created).
+The French philosophes championed knowledge, and were also in many cases very hostile towards organised religion.
+Jean-Jacques Rousseau was another French-speaking philosophe whose writings include "The Social Contract", understanding society in terms of an agreement between ruler and ruled.

 The Enlightenment period with its emphasis on reason was followed, from the early 1800s, by the Romantic period which emphasised the role of feeling.